hungcq/knowledge-repo/IT/designing-data-intensive-applications/11-stream-processing.md

   - Need to consider time dependence of joins: join an event with old or new state?
   - -> Can use versioning (eg the event specify the version to join)
 - Fault tolerance: ensure each event processed only once:
-  - Microbatching & checkpointing: can’t deal with side effect
+  - Microbatching & checkpointing: can't deal with side effect
   - Atomic commit
   - Idempotence (e.g., save last mes offset to the DB record).
 Requirements:
     - Message ordering